 How to Take Creative and Joyful Photos of Your Children

 Children fill our lives with joy, spontaneity, and moments worth capturing.
-As photographer Kirstin Prentice said in a recent interview on the Luxe Blog, "One thing that amazes me about my own children and all children is that they find joy in the simplest of things, are always willing to try new things and rarely give up."
+As photographer Kirstin Prentice said in a recent interview, "One thing that amazes me about my own children and all children is that they find joy in the simplest of things, are always willing to try new things and rarely give up."
 This kind of outlook on life is not only refreshing, but also worth sharing with others through photography.

 Photographing the energy and pure joy of children can be quite a challenge, especially if you're a busy parent.
 Though the notion of taking such creative pictures might seem unattainable, there are small things you can do every day to capture the honesty of childhood without exhausting yourself.
 The secret of creative and joyful photos of children lies in communication, details, observation and spontaneity.
 Here are ways to incorporate these elements into your daily routine.